openharmony/docs/en/device-dev/get-code/gettools-ide.md

 ## Acquiring the Device Development Tool (HUAWEI DevEco Device Tool)

-HUAWEI DevEco Device Tool is a one-stop integrated development environment (IDE) provided for developers of OpenHarmony-based smart devices.
+HUAWEI DevEco Device Tool is a one-stop integrated development environment (IDE) provided to develop applications for OpenHarmony devices.
 It allows on-demand customization of OpenHarmony components, code editing, compilation, burning, and debugging, and supports C and C++ languages.
-Installed in Visual Studio Code as a plug-in, For more information, see [HUAWEI DevEco Device Tool](https://device.harmonyos.com/en/develop/ide) and [DevEco Studio User Guide](https://device.harmonyos.com/en/docs/documentation/guide/service_introduction-0000001050166905).
+This tool is installed in Visual Studio Code as a plug-in.
+For more information, see [HUAWEI DevEco Device Tool](https://device.harmonyos.com/en/develop/ide) and [DevEco Studio User Guide](https://device.harmonyos.com/en/docs/documentation/guide/service_introduction-0000001050166905).

 ## Acquiring the Application Development Tool (HUAWEI DevEco Studio)